 The physician, prosthetist, rehabilitation therapists and all members of the Healthcare Team are your ultimate resource to answer questions about the topics covered in this guide.
 Communication with your Healthcare Team is a crucial tool for success, and the Veteran or Service member is the central member of this team.
-The amputee's questions, needs, and goals are what drive the rehabilitation process.
+Your questions, needs, and goals are what drive the rehabilitation process.

-Questions you may want to have answers to, prior to being discharged from the hospital include:

-- 1. How do I care for my wound and dressing once I'm home? - 2.
+Questions you may want to have answers to, prior to being discharged from the hospital include: How do I care for my wound and dressing once I'm home?
+1. 2.
 How will I know if I'm healing properly?
 How do I identify an infection?
-How do I promote quicker healing? - 3.
-How much and how often should I be taking prescribed medications? - 4.
-Are there exercises or techniques that I can use to help with pain? - 5.
-What mental health support is available specifically for patients with limb loss? - 6.
-Where can I find information on peer support?
+How do I promote quicker healing?
+How much and how often should I be taking prescribed medications?
+3. Are there exercises or techniques that I can use to help with pain?
+4. What mental health support is available specifically for patients with 5. limb loss?
+6. Where can I find information on peer support?
 Family support?
-Are there local groups that are designed to support a person like me? - 7.
+Are there local groups that are designed to support a person like me?
 Will I get a prosthesis?
-How do I reach my prosthetist? - 8.
-How do I get Occupational and/or Physical Therapy? - 9.
+How do I reach my prosthetist?
+7. 8.
+How do I get Occupational and/or Physical Therapy?
 Where am I going next?
 What do I need to schedule?
+9. Other questions you may have: